Mythology of Fringe: Alternate timelines

 The main timeline refers to the events of the first three seasons, involving the adult existence of Peter Bishop (portrayed by Joshua Jackson).
 When September (Michael Cerveris) erases Peter's existence by preventing his decision to save young Peter (Quinn Lord) from drowning in Reiden Lake as a child, a rewritten, alternate timeline emerges and is shown in the fourth season.
 The fifth season shows the futuristic dystopia of this timeline where the Observers take control.

 The timeline without Peter showcases his importance to the voided lives of Walter and Olivia.
 When Peter re-emerges in the timeline, his influence restores their previous dynamic, though only Olivia eventually regains her memories in the episode "A Better Human Being" through the use of Cortexiphan.
-The antepenultimate episode "Anomaly XB-6783746" has Nina (Blair Brown) regain her memories from the touch of the Observer child before her suicide.
-The series finale, "An Enemy of Fate" later shows Walter also regain memories of his life with Peter before his sacrifice to be erased.
+The episode "Anomaly XB-6783746" has Nina (Blair Brown) regain her memories from the touch of the Observer child before her suicide.
+The series finale, "An Enemy of Fate", later shows Walter also regain memories of his life with Peter before his sacrifice to be erased.
 A final timeline emerges at a fixed point in November 2015, after Walter goes to a prior timeline's 2167 with Michael (Rowen Longworth) to prevent the creation of the Observers, presumably with the exception of September for Walternate's distraction.